Big Game Bound Week 6: NFC West the best?

 Plus, the frozen tundra of Lambeau Field hosts a key Monday Night Football matchup.
 The Green Bay Packers host their division rival: the Detroit Lions.
 Are the Lions legit?
 Ex-Lion Ty Hallock tells us what we can expect Monday night.

-On this week’s episode, which streams exclusively on Nexstar Nation websites starting at 1 p.m.
-ET, we’ll have:
+On this week’s episode, which streamed exclusively on Nexstar Nation websites, we had:

 - The Big Matchups: Seattle travels to Cleveland and Green Bay hosts Detroit.